 Though the notion of the nighttime economy is quickly gaining traction and the role of the “night mayor” now exists in more than 40 cities worldwide, most efforts to manage urban areas after dark continue to be highly reactive and restrictive, failing to make way for creative, diverse and inclusive night scenes.
 Managing the urban night involves a triple role: protecting and supporting the city’s nighttime cultural and commercial spaces (activism), updating zoning codes and guidelines to make room for nighttime activity (regulations), and enhancing nighttime design, transport and other services (infrastructure).

 In order to achieve these goals, planners must begin to think about the urban night as a broader concept that transcends the realms of culture and leisure.
 In other words, nighttime planning does not refer merely to nightlife, but to managing life at night.
-In an increasingly urbanized world, how can we ensure quality of life for people who want to dance or listen to live music, but also for those who want to sleep?
+In an increasingly urbanized world, how can we ensure quality of life for people who want to dance or listen to live music, but also for those who want to work or sleep?

 Planning nocturnal cities requires updated and transparent data on aspects such as nightlife density, income distribution, consumer preferences and hours of operation in order to guide long-term policymaking and action.
 From this perspective, spatial and temporal analyses are key tools to understand the pros and cons of clustering certain nighttime activities (i.e. entertainment districts) and a powerful conflict resolution tool for local governments dealing with issues such as alcohol-related noise and violence.